MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

 With this authentication mode, the driver acquires a token by passing "[DefaultAzureCredential](/dotnet/api/azure.identity.defaultazurecredential)" from the Azure Identity library to acquire an access token.
 This mode attempts to use these credential types to acquire an access token in the following order:

 - **EnvironmentCredential**
-  - Enables authentication to Azure Active Directory using client and secret, or username and password, details configured in the following environment variables: AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_CLIENT_CERTIFICATE_PATH, AZURE_USERNAME, AZURE_PASSWORD ([More details](/dotnet/api/azure.identity.environmentcredential))
+  - Enables authentication to Microsoft Entra ID using client and secret, or username and password, details configured in the following environment variables: AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_CLIENT_CERTIFICATE_PATH, AZURE_USERNAME, AZURE_PASSWORD ([More details](/dotnet/api/azure.identity.environmentcredential))
 - **ManagedIdentityCredential**
-  - Attempts authentication to Azure Active Directory using a managed identity that has been assigned to the deployment environment. **"Client Id" of "User Assigned Managed Identity"** is read from the **"User Id" connection property**.
+  - Attempts authentication to Microsoft Entra ID using a managed identity that has been assigned to the deployment environment. **"Client Id" of "User Assigned Managed Identity"** is read from the **"User Id" connection property**.
 - **SharedTokenCacheCredential**
   - Authenticates using tokens in the local cache shared between Microsoft applications.
 - **VisualStudioCredential**
-  - Enables authentication to Azure Active Directory using data from Visual Studio
+  - Enables authentication to Microsoft Entra ID using data from Visual Studio
 - **VisualStudioCodeCredential**
-  - Enables authentication to Azure Active Directory using data from Visual Studio Code.
+  - Enables authentication to Microsoft Entra ID using data from Visual Studio Code.
 - **AzureCliCredential**
-  - Enables authentication to Azure Active Directory using Azure CLI to obtain an access token.
+  - Enables authentication to Microsoft Entra ID using Azure CLI to obtain an access token.

 > [!NOTE]
 > *InteractiveBrowserCredential* is disabled in the driver implementation of "Active Directory Default", and "Active Directory Interactive" is the only option available to acquire a token using MFA/Interactive authentication.